thoughtspot/thoughtspot.github.io/_release/fixed.md

   - DAY_OF_YEAR
   - DAY_OF_QUARTER
 - An issue was resolved where hidden fields in source data prevented users from creating answers related to other columns in that data.
-- Customers were receiving a <code>RowSecurityManager not implemented for Atlas.</code> message when scheduling a pinboard.
+- Customers were receiving a <code>RowSecurityManager not implemented for Atlas.</code> message when scheduling a Pinboard.
 This problem was the result of legacy features in the system.
 These features no longer are checked.
 - A problem was resolved where drill down on multiple buckets did not apply all date filters.
 - A problem was resolved that caused segmentation faults which in turn caused crashes in a cluster during an upgrade.
 - An issue was resolved that potentially made ThoughtSpot at risk for Jackson JSON Library Vulnerabilities.